gopheracademy/gopheracademy-web/content/advent-2016/goroutree.md

 There's three main operations on the set: `Insert`, `Contains`, and `Delete`.
 There is a fourth, `Print`, that is mainly used for debugging.

 The operations all follow the basic binary search tree patterns.
-There's no facny rotations that happen in the middle, but there are a couple somewhat complicated interactions during deletion of a node.
+There's no fancy rotations that happen in the middle, but there are a couple somewhat complicated interactions during deletion of a node.
 There's some extra commands that are only used internally that I will show as well.